 Hong Kong 2015

 “I am a more sympathetic individual.
-I returned with a passion for public health, and knowing how pharmacy fits into the bigger picture, having seen a glimpse of the pharmaceutical distribution system through the hospitals and clinics largely due to PEPFAR funding.
-While Malawi and other developing countries may not have the same access or funding for health resources as the US, the people there strive towards health and happiness to the best of what is available to them.”
+I returned with a passion for public health and knowing how pharmacy fits into the bigger picture, having seen a glimpse of the pharmaceutical distribution system through the hospitals and clinics largely due to PEPFAR funding.
+While Malawi and other developing countries may not have the same access or funding for health resources as the U.S., the people there strive toward health and happiness to the best of what is available to them.”

 Alicia Chen, School of Pharmacy, Malawi 2010